JamieBarlow/schillinger-rhythm/README.md

   - '4 defines a beat followed by a rest of 3 beat divisions, taking up 4 beat divisions in total;
   - etc.
 - The pattern is translated into a pattern in the app's drum sequencer, an interface which should be familiar to many musicians.
 This can be edited dynamically by the user to experiment with different patterns, adding or removing beats for each instrument.
-- Once the pattern has been created, the intention of the app is to allow the musician to alter their in a number of interesting and idea-inspiring ways.
-Schillinger's 'interference patterns' work with symmetry, so the ability to convert a pattern into a symmetrical one is key for this particular approach, alongside further 'preset' tweaking options:
+- Once the pattern has been created, the intention of the app is to allow the musician to alter it in a number of interesting and idea-inspiring ways.
+Schillinger's 'interference patterns' work with symmetry, so the ability to convert a pattern into a symmetrical one is key for this particular approach, alongside further 'preset' tweaking options, or 'mutations':
   - Rotating the pattern;
   - A 'regen' option to generate an alternative version of the pattern;
   - Changing the instrumentation, i.e. samples;